Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Introduction

 To address these limitations, we propose \textbf{S}purious-Aware \textbf{P}rototype \textbf{R}efinement for Reliable \textbf{O}ut-of-Distribution \textbf{D}etection (SPROD) for robust OOD detection, especially in the presence of unknown spurious correlations.
 It follows a three-stage process: (1) initial prototype construction, (2) classification-aware prototype calculation, and (3) group prototype refinement.
 SPROD can be easily applied to any pretrained feature extractor without fine-tuning on target datasets, offering a straightforward, hyperparameter-free approach that is both efficient and adaptable across diverse OOD detection tasks.
 Moreover, our work offers a comprehensive evaluation of OOD detection in the presence of spurious correlations, benchmarking existing methods across multiple challenging datasets, including Waterbirds~\cite{sagawa2020distributionallyrobustneuralnetworks}, CelebA~\cite{CelebA}, UrbanCars~\cite{UrbanCars}, Spurious ImageNet~\cite{neuhaus2023spuriousfeatureslargescale}, and the newly introduced Animals MetaCoCo.
 SPROD achieves state-of-the-art performance and consistently exhibits robust behavior across a wide range of benchmarks and experimental conditions.
 The main contributions of this work are as follows:

-\begin{itemize} \item We propose SPROD, a post-hoc OOD detection method that directly addresses unknown spurious correlations by design and outperforms the state-of-the-art. \item SPROD is a fast, simple, and general approach applicable to diverse pretrained feature extractors and OOD detection settings. \item SPROD does not assume access to group annotations to achieve robustness to spurious correlations and does not require either OOD or ID validation data for hyperparameter tuning.
+\begin{itemize} \item We propose SPROD, a post-hoc OOD detection method that directly addresses unknown spurious correlations by design and outperforms the state-of-the-art.
+We provide theoretical insight into how the proposed method mitigates spurious bias. \item SPROD is a fast, simple, and general approach applicable to diverse pretrained feature extractors and OOD detection settings. \item SPROD does not assume access to group annotations to achieve robustness to spurious correlations and does not require either OOD or ID validation data for hyperparameter tuning.
 Moreover, it maintains strong performance even in low-training data regimes. \item This work conducts and introduces comprehensive benchmarking across multiple SP-OOD datasets, including the newly introduced Animals MetaCoCo, a realistic, multiclass dataset with diverse spurious attributes. \item Finally, our study sheds new light on key factors influencing SP-OOD detection, such as the impact of backbone fine-tuning and the choice of scoring mechanisms.

 \end{itemize}